 The Cheyenne firmly believed in the power of the charms they were instructed to wear as protection in war.
 Often these amulets were worn directly on the person, but in many cases they were tied to the shield or weapons.
 Though shields may have protected a warrior against blows and arrows, they would have been largely ineffective were it not for the designs painted on them.
 Cheyenne shields, such as the example being offered at the San Francisco sale of Native American Art, depicted eagles, turtles, crescents, stars and rainbows.
 These totems revealed themselves to individual fighters to enhance their power, offer sustenance and bestow blessings and health.
 Protected by the supernatural energy emanating from these pictures, Cheyenne warriors confidently faced battle.

 Scalps also frequently decorated shields and weapons due to the vital energy they contained.
 Hair was considered indestructible and so it added strength to the warrior while demonstrating his courage and bravery.
-Scalps attached to shields, often painted with the sacred red and black colors, hung stretched on the wooden hoops that were used to display them during victory dances.
+Scalps attached to shields, often painted with the sacred red and black colours, hung stretched on the wooden hoops that were used to display them during victory dances.

-Wearing such powerful objects to war, Cheyenne men aimed to maintain a connection with the invisible energies that ordered the universe, honoring the oaths made to the Sacred Arrows through gifts that guaranteed their safe return.
+Wearing such powerful objects to war, Cheyenne men aimed to maintain a connection with the invisible energies that ordered the universe, honouring the oaths made to the Sacred Arrows through gifts that guaranteed their safe return.

 Max Carroci is a curator at the British Museum and the author of Warriors of the Plains (McGill-Queen's University Press).